-We can help you find the right support services whether you are an individual with mental illness or a carer or family member.
-We run a broad range of services which include activity centres and programs, support groups, one-to-one support, respite, therapeutic groups, community education, peer worker training and personal mentoring.
+We can help you find the right support services whether you are an individual with a mental illness, a carer, friend or family member.
+MIFSA delivers a broad range of services which include group programs, individual programs, family support programs, carer support programs, residential respite accommodation programs, and education and training.

 MIFSA is also a Mi Networks service provider and can connect you to relevant information, peer support, community networks and personalised referrals.